wp-plugins/swfobj/readme.txt

 For more detailed instructions, visit the [plugin website](http://orangesplotch.com/blog/swfobj/ "plugin webpage")

 == Version History ==

+= Version 0.6 =
+* Fixed bug in placing class attribute incorrectly
+* Fixed bug in writing swfobj shortcode whenever any media item was inserted in a post through the media library.

 = Version 0.5 =
 * Updated to swfobject version 2.1